techfixpros/PDDuino/README.md

 Exit BASIC and run TS-DOS.BA from the main menu.
 You can delete the TMP.DO file.

 ## Notes
-If you plan on using Ultimate Rom II, it has a "TS-DOS" feature which works by loading TS-DOS into ram on the fly, from a file on disk.
-The file must be named DOS100.CO, and be in the root directory of the media.
+If you plan on using Ultimate Rom II, it has a "TS-DOS" feature which works by loading TS-DOS into ram on the fly, from a file on disk.<br>
+The file must be named DOS100.CO, and be in the root directory of the media.<br>
 This file can be downloaded from <http://www.club100.org/nads/dos100.co>.

 ## To-Do
 * Document the various Arduino IDE setup and config quirks needed for each board.